aortic valve regurgitation means that your heart is working

 heart-healthy diet and

-limit how much salt you eat.
+limit how much sodium you eat.

 If you don't have symptoms of aortic valve regurgitation and your left ventricle is working well, your doctor may suggest